A look at the options.

 A more unconventional approach is the U-Tail or Alfa Dropbox.

 This uses a dedicated vehicle and demountable shelters that when offloaded, are at ground level.
 They are ideal for walk-in and walk-out shelters, small plant and other uses such as ablutions or medical spaces.
-I like this, although it would require a completely new class of militarised vehicles, and thus less attractive.
+I like this, although it would require an entirely new class of militarised vehicles, and thus less attractive.

 Summary